US nominates Ajay Banga for World Bank president

 The World Bank has promised to conduct “an open, merit-based and transparent selection process″ and said it would accept nominations through March 29.

+“I can’t think of a more intense time for a person to be coming into this job,’’ said Clemence Landers, policy fellow at the Center for Global Development, a Washington think tank.

+The bank is under pressure to expand its mandate — an effort that likely would require the next president to convince donor countries to provide more money.

-The bank is under intense pressure to do more to help poor countries finance projects to combat and prepare for climate change without saddling them with heavy debt burdens.
+Critics say the bank should be doing more to help poor countries finance projects to combat and prepare for climate change without saddling them with heavy debt burdens.
+And Landers said it needs to do a better job at tackling problems that cross borders such as providing pandemic surveillance and backing broad vaccination programs.

 Follow the AP’s coverage of the World Bank at https://apnews.com/hub/world-bank.